mfelg/website1/index.md

-Find the best medical alert system in the United States.
+<h1 class="main-title">Find the Best Medical Alert Systems in the United States</h1>

+Finding the right medical alert system is a tough task.
+There are literally hundreds of options, from small mom and pop players and distributors to international brands.

 The devices will help you stay safe and sound, and will let family members know of your condition.
 It's hard to find differentiation among the various personal emergency response systems.
 Many actually use the same hardware, and the same outsourced call center!
 The difference will be in the service and in the terms of your agreement.

 [https://www.health.harvard.edu/blog/medical-alert-systems-in-vogue-and-for-some-invaluable-201603239376](url)
 [https://seniorhelpdesk.com/categories/medical-alert](url)